zelhajou/ft_algo_push_swap/README.md

 ## Overview

 The "push_swap" project at 42 is a programming challenge that involves sorting a stack of integers using a limited set of instructions.
 The goal is to develop an efficient algorithm that can transform an unsorted stack into a sorted one, using only a predefined set of operations like pushing and swapping elements between two stacks.
+It requires to choose the most optimized algorithm data sorting solution.
 It's a test of both algorithmic problem-solving and coding skills.

+## Objectives
+The project aims to introduce developers to sorting algorithms and their complexities.
+It emphasizes the importance of understanding algorithmic complexity and the challenges of optimizing sorting for different configurations of integers.

 ## The rules

+Two stacks named 'a' and 'b' are provided.
+Stack 'a' contains random integers, while stack 'b' is empty.
+The goal is to sort the numbers in stack 'a' using specific operations like swap, push, rotate, etc

 - You have 2 stacks named `a` and `b`.
 - At the beginning: